 Essentially, financial services firms are expensive middlemen who have worked their way into almost every aspect of society.

 Decentralised exchanges don’t rely on middlemen.
 As the name suggests, the exchange itself is not centralised in any particular location or around any particular company.
+And if you were to read this bitcoin revolution scam blog review, you’d know that decentralisation can be a little adverse sometimes.
 Some even use alternative currencies like Bitcoin and Ethereum to facilitate exchanges and manage a trade.
 As such, they remove the power and profitability from a small group of financiers and put it into the hands of the customers.

 In the future, decentralised exchanges will play an important role in the democratisation of money and finance.
 People will be able to choose where to put their money, towards what initiative or cause, and move their money around at will without the complex and expensive middlemen.
 Platforms such as GSI Exchange and Binkabi.io are already offering a solution for issuing, trading and financing commodities on the blockchain, creating the potential to trade anything on a decentralised exchange.